neuromancerxi/ashitacast_xml_nocsouls/README.md

 In this repository you will find a collection of AshitaCast XMLs that I use on [Nocturnal Souls](https://nocturnalsouls.net).
 Most of these .xml are very straight forward.
 Most come with rebinds for F9 to toggle your weapon (e.g. RNG between Archery and Marksmanship, PLD between Almace and Burtgang).

 Some jobs have special logic included (BRD is heavily customized to allow for one button song casting), but most are just simple templates to give you a starting point (TP Set, WS Set, MACC Set, etc).
+There is also an examples folder with basic ashitacast examples to help beginners with basic usage.

 Some examples of special use: